jboss-dockerfiles/infinispan/README.md

 [Infinispan](http://infinispan.org/) is an open source data grid platform.

-This repository contains Docker imgaes for different flavours of Infinispan:
+This repository contains Docker images for different flavours of Infinispan:

 * Infinispan server
 * Embedded Infinispan